A beaming Trump welcomes Netanyahu to Mar-a-Lago, mending a yearslong rift with a key political ally

 Trump has repeatedly urged that Israel with U.S. support “finish the job” in Gaza and destroy Hamas, but he hasn’t elaborated on how.

-Associated Press writers Natalie Melzer in Tel Aviv, Israel and Adriana Gomez Licon in Fort Lauderdale, Florida contributed.
-Colvin reported from New York.
+Natalie Melzer in Tel Aviv, Israel and Adriana Gomez Licon in Fort Lauderdale, Florida contributed.
+Colvin and Price reported from New York.

 Follow the AP's coverage of the 2024 election at https://apnews.com/hub/election-2024.